firebase/genkit/CONTRIBUTING.md

 npm run build
 ```

-If you are going to be coding for a while they do
+If you are going to be coding for a while then do

 ```
 npm run build:watch